 - The If Instruction is used for conditional processing in a workflow.
-It allows return codes and return values of previous jobs to be checked and it can be used to evaluate order variables.
+It allows return codes and return values of previous jobs to be checked and can be used to evaluate order variables.

 - An If Instruction evaluates an expression that includes order variables and that results in a

 falsevalue.
-Some basic use cases are:
+Some basic use cases include:

-- The If Instruction does not modify an order's state, however, if an If Instruction fails due to an error in the expression or syntax then the order is considered to have failed.
+- The If Instruction does not modify an order's state.
+However, if an If Instruction fails due to an error in the expression or syntax, then the order is considered to have failed.

-- The If Instruction evaluates an expression from a predicate and returns a boolean value
+- The If Instruction evaluates an expression from a predicate and returns a Boolean value

 $returnCode.toNumber == 0.

 - For details see JS7 - Expressions for Variables